Father – unknown

 866 (1st November)

-The Great Heathen Army took Jorvik (York) and used it as a base to make raids into Mercia.
+The city of Jorvik (York) was taken by the Great Heathen Army.
+The Vikings used it as a base to make raids into Mercia.

 867 (21st March)

 Aelle made an alliance with his former adversary, Osberht, and together they marched to expel the Vikings

 from York.
 They were badly defeated.
 Osberht was killed during the battle.
 Aelle was captured and executed, allegedly by being subjected to the blood eagle as revenge for his killing Ragnar Lothbork.

 Published Jan 21, 2019 @ 1:45 pm – Updated –

 Harvard Reference for this page: